farhansCode/LuasFareCalculator/README.md

 To see what the GUI looks like view the JPEG image.

 ## How to use
-Run the LuasCalculator java file if you would like to run it through the console
+Run the LuasCalculator java file if you would like to run it through the console.

-If you would like to use the GUI then run the main.java file
+If you would like to use the GUI then run the main.java file.

 ## What I learned
 JavaFX